mainmatter/svelte-workshop/2-sveltekit-basics.iapresenter/text.md

 - some find it harder to distinguish between the app code and the test code in this situation and so prefer to put it in a separate folder.
 - there is no right or wrong way to do this so it's just down to preference.

-"src/routes" - one of the strengths of Sveltekit,
+"src/routes" - one of the strengths of SvelteKit,
 - the folder routing structure means that we can group routes together and house logic right next to where it is used
 - every new "+page.svelte" file will reflect a new route with the name of its folder
 - (there are some exceptions to this but we will explore them later).